gkwelding/gkwelding.github.com/_posts/2012-11-18-the-beginning-of-the-end-for-the-satnav-company.markdown

 title: The beginning of the end for the SatNav company?
 summary: Following on from a previous post, TomTom have released their latest earnings.
 Opps...
 wordpress_id: 257
-image: placeholder.jpg
+image: '/the-beginning-of-the-end-for-the-satnav-company/tomtom_android_app.png'
 tags:
-- Business
+- Android
-- Tech News
+- Nexus 7
 - Technology
 ---